 Outside of Burlington, dispensaries have been—or will be—popping up in the nearly 70 townshipsready to welcome the cannabis industry.
 Some are owned by big MSOs like Curaleaf and iAnthus.
 Others have a unique local flavor as distinctive as maple syrup or covered bridges.
 Take the Vermont Bud Barn in Brattleboro, for example.
 It’s a classic red barn like many across Robert Frost’s adopted state, but one that’s full not of dairy cows, but of dank buds for sale.

-Top 10 Cannabis Brands in New York
+Top 10 Cannabis Brands in Vermont

 From Lake Champlain to Highway 100, from ski slopes in Stowe to Smugglers’ Notch, Vermont is a state known for unparalleled natural beauty, a passion for locally crafted cheeses and farm-to-table fare, and pretty little villages punctuated by white steeples and weathered barns.
 Now Vermont is adding a new kind of foliage to its claims to fame—cannabis nugs as green as the mountains for which the 14th state is nicknamed.